inasafe/inasafe-doc/docs/source/training/socialisation/introduction_to_qgis.rst

 you will see the **A Flood in Jakarta like 2013** layer covering the area of DKI Jakarta.
 Did the flood really cover the whole of DKI Jakarta?

-To answer this, let’s turn OFF the **Jakarta_roads_WGS84** and **A Flood Similar to the Jakarta 2007 event** layers and open the attribute table of **A Flood in Jakarta like 2013** by right clicking the layer and selecting :guilabel:`Open Attribute Table`.
-You will see there are 6 columns in this table and one of the columns has the name ‘affected’ with values of 1 and 0.
+To answer this, let’s turn OFF the **Jakarta_roads_WGS84** and **Flood continous raster (2007)** layers and open the attribute table of **A Flood in Jakarta like 2013** by right clicking the layer and selecting :guilabel:`Open Attribute Table`.
+You will see there are 6 columns in this table and one of the columns has the name ‘FLOODPRONE’ with values of Yes and No.
-A value of 1 represents an area that is flooded, while a value of 0 represents an area that has not been flooded.
+A value of Yes represents an area that is flooded, while a value of No represents an area that has not been flooded.
 Let’s select a feature in this layer and see the highlighted feature in the attribute table.